nashville-software-school/front-end-curriculum/08-javascript-101/README.md

 }
 ```

----
+You can perform any mathematical operation on the `count` variable that you want.
+Increment by 1, decrement by 5, multiply by 3, divide by 10... whatever you need for the problem you're trying to solve.

 > **Instructor Suggestion:**
 > Break now for class exercises.
 Have students do 4 different challenges that makes them start at different initial values, use different evaluation punctuation (>, <, <=, >=), and increment/decrement the counter by different amounts.
 >
-> * Write a for loop that increments a variable by 10 each time.
+> * Write a for loop that increments the counter variable by 10 each time, and displays the value.
+> * Write a for loop that divides the counter variable by 2 each time, and displays the value.
 > * Augment the loop to insert each new value into an array
 > * Write a loop that starts at 100 and decrements a variable by 1.
 If the number is even, add the number to the beginning of an array, else add it to the end of the array.

----

 ## String manipulation